Campion Comms

 How to find your copywriting voice: a guide for travel business owners

 The power of idiolect: why voice matters in travel copywriting Before you read any further, I should warn you that this blog post touches on some of life’s heavier things like illness, grief and loss.
 If you’re feeling fragile, better jump ahead to the mini lesson and find out how this applies to your travel and tourism copywriting.
 But if you’re up for a story, here goes.
 The book I thought was boring (until it wasn’t) My dad taught me a lot of things, far too many to list here.
 He would’ve been amazed to find out he’d also taught me an important lesson about copywriting, and that’s what I want to share with you here.
 A few years ago, I was visiting my folks when my dad proudly handed me a book he featured in.
 It was called Papermaking on the Water of Leith, and there was a whole chapter about his apprenticeship at an Edinburgh paper mill back in the 1960s.
 He was chuffed to bits.
 Though he did remark, slightly disappointedly, that the interviewer had just written everything down as he said it, without shaping it into more of a narrative.
 I glanced at the title, at the sepia-toned cover and thanked dad politely.
 When I got home, it went on the shelf.
 Where it stayed for years.
 My mum once joked that the book was her go-to read for the nights she struggled to sleep (no one’s allowed airs and graces in my family!), and we all laughed.
 At the time, with two wee ones and no hot flushes, I didn’t have trouble sleeping anyway.
 Why would I read the world’s most boring-looking book when I could ring my dad for a yarn any time I felt like it?
 Fast forward a few more years, and I was no longer able to take that for granted.
 After ten years with cancer, dad passed away.
 I don’t think any of these years were much fun for him (though he rarely complained) but in his final months, the cancer attacked his larynx.
 He lost his voice and was left with a strained whisper, which was hard to hear.
 And surely very hard for him to bear, as he loved nothing more than a good blether.
 The line that brought him back For a while after he died, when I tried to hear his voice in my head, that whispery rasp was all I could come up with.
 Then one day, I needed to confirm some of the biographical notes on Dad’s funeral programme.
 In doing so, I pulled down that book.
 Papermaking on the Water of Leith!
 I found the bio I needed in the front section.
 But something made me flick through the first chapter.
 And there, suddenly, was a line of his.
 One of Dad’s lines.
 And just like that, he was back.
 Not whispering.
 But in his full, warm, lovely, unmistakable voice.
 I could hear him again!
 I felt like running out onto the streets of Lerwick and reading snippets aloud to random strangers.
 I honestly felt like I’d summoned him back from the dead.
 Papermaking on the Water of Leith is now on my bedside table, top of the pile.
 I still haven’t developed a deep interest in paper making (life’s short, and I’ve got dystopian fiction to read), but I often pick it up and read a few pages.
 And every time I do, I hear him.
 What a gift.
 What Is Idiolect?
 The mini lesson: I’m telling you this very personal story because I want to demonstrate the power of voice: specifically, the power of idiolect.
 Everyone has an idiolect.
 It’s your dialect, but on an individual level.
 While a dialect is what’s shared by a group of speakers regionally, an idiolect is uniquely yours.
 It’s your own vocabulary, grammar, funny little expressions, and so on.
 I know that I’ve inherited lots of expressions from my mum and dad.
 Their linguistic legacy lives on in me.
 I have little things I’ve picked up from my Gen Z kids: phrases that I use when I feel like getting down with the kids.
 A few Shetland words have crept into my vocabulary.
 Words from my Edinburgh childhood, lScots words like scaffy, or chummy.
 It’s the habit of speaking, the expressions I use.
 This is my idiolect.
 And the good news is that you have an idiolect too.
 Why most travel business copy sounds the same (and what to do about it) Look around you.
 Scroll through your inbox, look at the emails you get.
 Look at the social media posts.
 You’ll see, and you’ll be forgiven for thinking that there’s no such thing as an idiolect.
 Because everybody nowadays seems to speak and write in the same voice.
 There’s a kind of metallic, robotic tang to it as well.
 If you decide to harness the power of your idiolect, you really are going to put yourself head and shoulders above everybody else.
 If we take this back to knowing, liking, and trusting: the easiest way you can display your humanity is by writing in your own voice.
 Honouring your own unique speech patterns and vocabulary is not something you’ll do if you worry about what others think, if you try to fit in, if you want to sound like everybody else, or if you use AI to generate your posts.
 Copywriting examples for travel businesses Let me show you what I mean with some (anonymised) examples from the travel industry.
 Holiday rental welcome message Before: Welcome to our property.
 Check-in is at 3 PM.
 Checkout is at 11 AM.
 The WiFi password is posted on the fridge.
 Please respect our neighbours and keep noise to a minimum after 10 PM.
 After: Hello!
 We’re so glad you’re here.
 Pop the kettle on, put your feet up, and have a proper look around.
-Check-in’s at 3 (but if you’re early, just give us a ring and we’ll
+Check-in’s at 3 (but if you’re early, just give us a ring and we’ll do our best).
+WiFi password’s on the

 Colourful welcome mat with flip-flop prints representing consistent hospitality voice